tung/ruggrogue/book/rendering.md

 If you've read this far, congratulations.
 `src/lib/tilegrid.rs` is the longest source code file in the game, and `src/chunked.rs` is probably the most complicated.
-Future chapters shouldn't be anywhere near as long or detailed as this one.
+Future chapters shouldn't be anywhere near as complicated as this one.
-Hopefully this gives an idea about how 2D tile grid rendering works overall, and some hints about what's involved in putting one together.
+Hopefully this gives an idea about how 2D tile grid rendering works overall, and some hints about what's involved in pulling it all together.

-I apologize for any grammatical errors in this chapter; I can't bring myself to proof-read all of this.